 Bonnie S. Felts

-Bonnie started at the Smithsonian Libraries in May 2012 as a library technician, where she currently works in the Vertebrate Zoology libraries (Fish/Reptiles, Birds, and Mammals), Vertebrate Paleontology library, and the National Museum of Natural History main library.
+Bonnie started at the Smithsonian Libraries in May 2012 as a library technician, where she currently works in the Museum Studies Research Library, Smithsoniana, Vertebrate Paleontology library, and the National Museum of Natural History main library.
 Her background before coming to Smithsonian Libraries was in archives, which has come in handy for collections work and collections care.

 Bonnie received her Bachelor of Arts in Fine Arts from the University of Maryland in College Park, MD as a clarinet Music Performance major in 2005.
 While she was working on her undergraduate degree, she was a student assistant in the Special Collections in Performing Arts located within the Michelle Smith Performing Arts Library.
 After finishing her undergraduate degree, she has continued to perform as a freelance musician in England, Africa, Mexico, California, New York, Boston, and even Carnegie Hall.